Usually, Maya needs a better-structured alembic file. This is one way to do that.

 It allows you to get correctly structured groups, transform nodes and shape nodes in Maya.

-It’s really useful for export multiple curves or objects as one alembic file with the “Maya like” hierarchy:
+It’s really useful for exporting multiple curves or objects as one alembic file with the “Maya like” hierarchy:

 - Create a connectivity node and switch to Primitive type (you can use the default class attribute name).
 Now you have a number for each connected primitive.